fnrizzi/ElasticShearWaves/README.md

 - If you are an "expert" and want to use CMake directly, you can refer to [this page](./docs/build_expert.md).

-- If you want a more guided procedure where we show you how to get and install the TPLs, and provide you a "simpler" way to build the code using helper bash scripts we provide, you can follow this [step-by-step guide](./docs/build.md).
+- If you prefer a more guided procedure where we show you step-by-step how to install the TPLs, and provide you a way to build the code using helper bash scripts that we prepared, you can
+follow this [step-by-step guide](./docs/build.md).

 # Step-by-step for running a full-order model simulation